This post contains affiliate links. You can read about my disclosure policy here.

 Surprisingly, this is probably one of my favorite toys for its versatility.
 Not only does Max love using it to pretend serve us food, but we have also been able to use it to serve him his real food and snacks as well.

 Spielstabil – A German company with all toys made in Germany.
 Spielstabil products are made of food-grade ABS plastic (which is considered a safe plastic, free of phthalates, BPA, lead and PVC).
 The company uses a process called hygenic ultrasonic welding rather than glue to ensure that there are no chemical glues or adhesives used.
 Additionally, Spielstabil plastic items are microwave, dishwasher and food safe.
 (Nonetheless, I try never to heat any form of plastic.)

-Under the Nile – A company that specializes in 100% GOTS certified organic Egyptian cotton toys and clothing.
+Under the Nile – A company that specializes in 100% fair-trade, GOTS certified, organic Egyptian cotton toys and clothing.
 Their toys are probably best geared towards babies and newborn as they are simple, soft, organic, and can be washed.

 Apple Park – Similar to Under the Nile in that they feature 100% GOTS organic cotton toys and clothing.
 They use hypoallergenic, anti-bacterial corn fiber to fill the toys.
 Their toys are also best for babies and infants.
-However, they are transparent about their toys being made in China, which I appreciate.
+Apple Park owns and operates the first and only certified-organic soft toy factory in China.